-- These will be similar to other in-class quizzes that you have taken, with one exception: you will have time to compare answers and collaborate with classmates (and Dr. Barter!) and revise your answers based on your discussions. - Study for these quizzes!
+- These will be similar to other in-class quizzes that you have taken, with one exception: you will have time to compare answers and collaborate with classmates (and Dr. Barter!) and revise your answers based on your discussions.
+Collaborative Quiz #3 may become a take-home quiz, depending on our pacing this quarter. - Study for these quizzes!
 They will give you valuable practice with exam-style questions.